 Concrete resurfacer comes as a dry mix in 40-pound bags or 50-pound pails.
 A 40-pound bag typically covers 15 to 90 square feet, and you usually apply two or sometimes three coats.

 Some homeowners try to do the job with ordinary mortar mix, which has a similar consistency to resurfacer and is much cheaper.
 But this does not work for very long, since mortar lacks the additives and bonding agents that allow resurfacer to adhere to the slab.
 Always invest in a true concrete resurfacer when renewing a concrete slab.

 Thorough preparation is the key to long-lasting results when resurfacing concrete.
 This preparation involves pressure-washing the slab, repairing significant damage using a quality concrete patch product, and removing any stains from oil, paint, or tree sap.
 Stains may seep through the resurfacing material unless they are removed prior to application.

+The application of concrete resurfacer is quite an easy process.
+The dry powder is mixed with water to form a slurry, which is then spread over the concrete slab using a long-handled squeegee.
 Resurfacers are self-leveling, meaning that they don't need to be worked extensively to create a level surface.
 They pour and spread easily, and your only real job is just to ensure that the resurfacer has been spread around the entire surface.
-You don't have to worry about trowelling to a level surface, which is necessary with new concrete.
+You don't have to worry about trowelling to a level surface, as you do when pouring a slab with new concrete.

-Concrete resurfacers are only available in one color - plain ole gray.
+Concrete resurfacers are only available in one color—ordinary gray.
 But they can be tinted with colorants made specifically for concrete products.
-One thing to consider if you plan to resurface only part of a larger slab is that it is hard to match colors.
+If you plan to resurface only part of a larger slab, be aware that it is hard to match colors.
 New concrete looks new, and old concrete looks old.
 If you really want to make the surface look new again, it's best to plan on resurfacing all of it.